Rawhide release & package build

 If everything looks fine (changelog, new major version & the tag) push the changes to the origin:

-git push origin master --tags
+git push origin main --tags

 Then continue with the normal Rawhide Anaconda build process.